 The program has application cycles in September and January.
-The Winter 2022 application is currently available and is due 11:59 pm on Wednesday, January 26, 2022.
+Join us for an information session on Tuesday, September 13, at 6:00 p.m. (location TBD).
+The Fall 2022 application is currently available and due at 8:00 a.m. on September 20th, 2022.
 Complete your application using this Google form.
 We look forward to hearing from you!

 Chief Executive Officer, MHM Services, Inc. (Retired)

 Mr. Pinkert founded MHM Services, Inc. in 1981, and in 1997, he established the concept of direct mental health contracting with correctional agencies.
 Through his leadership, MHM has enjoyed solid financial stability in addition to maintaining its position as the national leader in mental health staffing and management for correctional agencies.
 Mr. Pinkert directs MHM’s strategic planning, and is involved in finance, marketing, recruiting, shareholder and Board of Director matters, client relations, quality assurance, and corporate integrity.
 He chairs MHM’s Board of Directors, confers daily with MHM’s executive team, and is actively engaged in MHM’s weekly operations team meetings.